satzch/satzch/README.md

 ## Hi there 👋

 <h4 align="center">
-I'm a Self-taught Programmer with a passion for creating games, exploring procedural generation, and diving deep into computer graphics.
-A recent computer science graduate, I’m always learning and experimenting to expand my skills in game development and web development.
+I'm a recent computer science graduate with a passion for creating games, exploring procedural generation, and diving deep into computer graphics.
+I’m always learning and experimenting to expand my skills in game development and web development.
 </h4>

 <br>